Amslide/Amslide/README.md

-- 👋 Hi, I’m @Amslide
+- Hi, I’m @Amslide
-- 👀 I’m a programmer & graphic designer
+- I’m a programmer & graphic designer and
+- I am currently creating a Javascript course for anyone to learn, regardless of the level of knowledge in programming, totally free.
-- 📫 contact me: amslide@protonmail.com
+- contact me: amslide@protonmail.com
+- instagram/behance/twitter/linkedin: @amslide